D

 FAQ

 Who is Steve Berch?
 Steve Berch is a Democratic member of the Idaho House of Representatives representing District 15A in West Boise.
-First elected in 2018, he is currently serving his fourth term and holds the position of Assistant Minority Leader.
+First elected in 2018, he is currently serving his fourth term and holds the position of House Assistant Minority Leader.

 What district does Steve Berch represent?
 Berch represents Idaho House District 15A, covering West Boise and East Meridian in Ada County.

 What committees does Steve Berch serve on?
-He serves on the House Revenue and Taxation, Business, Local Government, and Ways and Means committees, and is a member of the Joint Legislative Oversight Committee.
+He serves on the House Business, Local Government, Revenue and Taxation, and Ways and Means committees, and is a member of the Joint Legislative Oversight Committee.

-2024 Primary Election Results Berch 1,804 / Unopposed
+2024 General Election Results Berch 10,986 / Tipton 9,259

-2024 General Election Results Berch 12,449 / Tipton 12,222
+2022 General Election Results Berch 9,979 / Keyser 9,278

 News Stories